Changing Sun, Changing Climate?

 to 1970, at most 30% of the strong warming since then can be of

 evidence that the Sun had played the central role in any climate change, not even the Little Ice Age.
 The cold spells of the early modern centuries, experts were beginning to realize, could be at least partly explained by other influences.
 For one, a spate of sky-darkening volcanic eruptions that had triggered a period of increased sea ice which reflected sunlight from the North Atlantic region.
-Even more striking was evidence that the CO2 level in the atmosphere had dipped during those centuries — perhaps because so much farmland had reverted to carbon-absorbing forest as a result of plagues, including the Black Death in Eurasia and smallpox in the Americas.
-The greenhouse effect, even back then, looked like the dominant influence.
+Even more striking was evidence that the CO2 level in the atmosphere had dipped during those centuries — perhaps because so much farmland had reverted to carbon-absorbing forest as a result of the depopulation caused by the Black Death in Eurasia and the great die-off of native Americans with the arrival of European conquerors and their diseases.
+The greenhouse effect, even back then, looked like the dominant influence on global climate.

 | Still, many experts thought it likely that the Maunder Minimum of solar